gquere/gquere.github.io/BloodhoundForLinux.md

 ...
 ```

-These are easily fed in bulk to neo4j:
+They are then easily fed in bulk to neo4j:
 ```bash
 ./ldif_to_neo4j.py ./sample.ldif | cypher-shell -u neo4j -p password
 ```